Infraplus/deploy_elk/README.md

 ### Build

 In docker folder you will find the `helloworld.py` file and the `Dockerfile` to build our test app.
+For the testing purpose, tag the application `hellostranger` when building it.

 ### How it works